 The Philharmonia has collaborated with many outstanding soloists such as Ilia Steinschneider, Bernadette Lo, Daniel Webb, Kathryn Frady, Taylor Stone, April Hill, Ryan Colbert, Marshall Rollins, Dallas Norton, Mattia D’Affuso, Dr. Chih-Long Hu and many others besides engagements with choirs.
 Previous conductors include Stacy Taylor (1995-2005), John Pippen (2006-2008), William Burkhardt (2011-2014), Gabriel Leifkowitz (2014-2015) and Dr. Marcelo Urias (2009-2010 and 2015-present).

 Marcelo Urias’ tenures have been marked by enormous success.
 He was instrumental in increasing the orchestra’s fundraising and audience attendance grew significantly when concerts were moved from the Roane State College campus to the First Baptist in Oak Ridge.
 In 2010 Marcelo promoted and conducted a charity concert on behalf of the Free Medical Clinic of Oak Ridge, raising over $3,000 – one of the highest single-concert revenues in the history of the orchestra.
 Under his leadership, each concert has been enthusiastically received by the audience.
 In 2016 Marcelo suggested a name change for the orchestra and a new logo.
 The board unanimously approved the measure, backed by votes from the players and ORCO is now known as The Oak Ridge Philharmonia, a community of music-lovers.

-Dr. Marcelo Urias is the Philharmonia's 6th conductor.
-You can learn more about him by going to www.marcelourias.net.
+Dr. Marcelo Urias is the Philharmonia's 6th conductor

-Personnel Manager and Treasurer - Cyndi Jeffers (Oboe)
+Treasurer and Personnel Manager - Cyndi Jeffers (Oboe)